-- Unique delivery reference.

-- MOD order number.

-- Quantity per NSN.

-- Delivery date.

 - Supplier number.

 - Deliver to building.

 - Serial number details split by NSN per pallet per case.

 - Batch numbers split by NSN per pallet per case.

 - BBE details split by NSN per pallet per case.

 - Pallet number.

 - Cases per pallet.

 - Quantity per case.

 - Condition code per pallet per case.

 - Priority dues out.

 - Details of any special instructions (e.g. temperature requirements, hazards, pharma details etc.)

 The ASN references will be required prior to the supplier booking the delivery, but the additional data will be able to be sent later.
-All details will need to be provided a minimum of 12 hours before planned and booked
+All details will need to be provided a minimum of 12 hours before planned and booked delivery.

-- Only those goods that are associated with the booking reference will be accepted by the goods in team.
+Only those goods that are associated with the booking reference will be accepted by the goods in team.
 No other goods will be off-loaded or accepted.
-They will need to be re-presented at their scheduled delivery time. - It will be the responsibility of each supplier to ensure an ASN is raised and sent for their respective goods, and the ASN will need to include the booking reference issued to the carrier.
+They will need to be re-presented at their scheduled delivery time.
+It will be the responsibility of each supplier to ensure an ASN is raised and sent for their respective goods, and the ASN will need to include the booking reference issued to the carrier.